Owen Farrell: Saracens

-2020–2021

 In April 2020, Farrell announced that he would defer £300,000 of his wages in order to keep Saracens solvent.
 The salary would be repaid over an 18-month period.
 Saracens asked all players earning more than £75,000 to defer wages until the start of next season.

 On 5 September 2020, in a Saracens loss to Wasps, Farrell was sent off by referee Christophe Ridley for a high tackle on Charlie Atkinson, for which he was banned 5 games.
 The suspension ensured he would be available for England's entire autumn campaign, but the fly-half was ruled out Saracens' Champions Cup quarter-final match against Leinster.

 Following the ban, Alex Goode replaced Farrell at fly half.
 Farrell became Goode's personal coach, helping to prepare him.
 In 2022, Goode told The Times: "In Paris we were a bit worried about their artificial pitch being quite hard, as it rises the [kicking] tee up a bit.
 Two hours before kick-off he (Farrell) was there with a scalpel cutting away at my tee for about 45 minutes, pre-game.
 He said: 'I'll do it to make it right for you'.
 He wants the best for you without question."

 In April 2021, Farrell was named club captain of Saracens on a permanent basis.
 Saracen's Director of Rugby Mark McCall told the Welwyn Hatfield Times: "He is thoughtful, insightful and modest but at his core he is a competitor who will never stop trying to improve."
 Farrell told the press conference: "When I think of all the good captains that I've been lucky enough to be under is that they've been themselves.
 They've learnt a lot but they've been themselves throughout and it's important to be authentic.”

-2022–2024

 Farrell suffered an ankle injury which kept him out for the majority of the 2021–22 Gallagher Premiership season, however he did feature in the final against Leicester, which Saracens lost 15–12.

 In April 2022, after four months on the sidelines following two ankle operations, Farrell showed a return to form as he helped Saracens defeat Exeter and acquire the bonus points required to qualify for the playoffs.
 England teammate Jamie George told the Guardian: "He turned into our head coach, he is that good.
 He is so, so important to this team and he offers so much on and off the field.
 With his voice, with his actions, in the week the way he prepares, he shows people how it is done.
 I can't speak highly enough of him.
 He is the best player I have worked with in every facet of the game."

 Farrell helped Saracens win the Premiership title again in 2023, scoring two conversions and three penalties in the final as Saracens defeated Sale Sharks.

 Racing 92

-On 22 January 2024, it was confirmed that Farrell would sign for Top14 side Racing 92 at the end of the 2023/24 season.
+On 22 January 2024, it was confirmed that Farrell would sign for Top 14 side Racing 92 at the end of the 2023–24 season.